Division of Hotels and Restaurants

 The division has amended Rule 61C-5.023, F.A.C., effective June 17, 2015.
 Follow the link above for more information.

 The division now requires an elevator license number for all variances, including new elevator installations.
 Follow the link above for more information.

-To qualify for the exemption, you must notify the bureau of your service maintenance contract each year.
+To qualify for the exemption, you must verify the existence and performance of your service maintenance contract each year.
 Service maintenance contract holders may submit the notification upon the elevator owner's request.

 Licensing and Permits